Plan Your Visit

 Eagles Lighthouse Cafe (Deli/Cafe) – Delicious homemade sandwiches and plate lunches available daily except Sundays.
 Order at the walk-up counter and eat at one of the picnic tables outside, or grab items for a picnic lunch in the park.

 Kilauea Lodge & Restaurant (Continental) – Fine dining by a roaring fire.
+Join them for the Pau Hana Happy Hour from, 2 to 5 p.m. daily.
 Reservations recommended for dinner.
+Under new ownership since July 2018.
 Open daily.

 Ōhelo Cafe (American/Pizza) – Delicious cocktails and local craft beers add to the thoughtfully prepared menu.
 The wood fired pizzas should not be missed.
 Reservations are recommended.